VitorFigm/Deep_learning--Predicting-what-the-customer-likes/README.md

 # Predicting what costumer likes

-Based on an Amazon food review database, for each reviewer, i will randomly erase 5 products that he gave 5 stars, and the model will try to predict what products were those.
+Using Amazon food review database, for each reviewer, i will randomly erase 5 products that costumer gave 5 stars, and the model will try to predict what products were those.

 ## Recommendation System